Rchtr/How-To-Secure-A-Linux-Server/README.md

-FIrst of all, thanks to @imthenachoman and everyone else, wo is named in this guide!
+FIrst of all, thanks to [imthenachoman](https://github.com/imthenachoman) and everyone else, wo is named in this guide!

 # How To Secure A Linux Server